Say Hello to South Korea

 • What happens if I need medical assistance in South Korea?

 • Have complete peace of mind on your South Korean adventure.
-Zoom provides immediate support through our emergency assistance provider, First Assistance.
+Zoom provides immediate support through our emergency assistance provider.
 This includes access to medical advisors, medical transfers and emergency evacuation if required.
 We also assist with passing on messages to family and returning unsupervised dependants back to New Zealand.
 Help is just a phone call away any time of day 365 days a year.

 • How do alcohol and drugs affect my cover?